colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 The `$DATA` attribute header contains much what you would expect--its own length, the length of any data it is storing internally, the cluster numbers of the data it is storing externally, and so on.
 It also, however, has fields for an optional name for itself.
 See, the "real file" is a stream just like all the ADSes--it's just unnamed.
 Thus, another common thing to call ADSes is "named streams."

-## The Weird Part
+## The weird part

-There seems to be a maximum number of named streams per file.
-This in and of itself isn't that strange: the error code returned is `ERROR_FILE_SYSTEM_LIMITATION (0x299)`, which I guess, like, fair enough NTFS.
-You do you homie.
-The weird part is that this number seems to vary with the length of the streams' names.
+As I mentioned, there seems to be a maximum number of named streams per file.
+This in and of itself isn't that strange: the error code returned is `ERROR_FILE_SYSTEM_LIMITATION (0x299)`, which I guess, like, fair enough.
+You don't want some rogue application taking up a bunch of disk space or degrading performance.
+But the part I just couldn't understand is this maximum seems to vary with the length of the streams' names.

-### The Proof
+### The proof

+This behavior can be demonstrated fairly easily with a simple script (since they really can be used like most other files).

 ```python
 {% include_relative scripts/named_streams.py %}